RocketChat/rocketchat.github.io/handbook/marketing/index.md

 ### Assessment criteria

-Your Content must pass the following assessment criteria before it will be reviewed by the marketign team:
+Your Content must pass the following assessment criteria before it will be reviewed by the marketing team:

-- (yes/no) Is the idea or entity not affiliated with religeon, politics (government is acceprable), adult content, gambling or violence?
+- (yes/no) Is the idea or entity affiliated with religion, politics (government is acceptable), adult content, gambling or violence?
 - (yes/no)  Does the idea or entity's values comply with the [Rocket.Chat Code of Conduct](https://github.com/RocketChat/rocket.chat/blob/master/CODE_OF_CONDUCT.md)?
 - (yes/no) If there is an entity involved, is there marketing reciprocity?
 - (yes/no) Is the idea novel within the context of Rocket.Chat?

 ### Marketing team approval

-The marketing team will decide whethere to approve the content and when and where to publish based on the following criteria:
+The marketing team will decide whether to approve the content as well as where and when to publish based on the following criteria:

 - Does it showcase the best of the Rocket.Chat platform and community?
-- Is there an associated deadline e.g. releas date?
+- Is there an associated deadline e.g. release date?
-- Which channels is the content best suited for?
+- Which channels does the content suit best?
 - Where does it fit in to the marketing team's existing commitments?

 The decision will be communicated in the original Asana task or GitHub issue.